gdh1995/vimium-c/README.md

   * can simulate touching the middle area of an element (use an option of `touch="auto"/true`)
   * in hover mode, can toggle class names of given HTML nodes (use `toggle={".selector":"className"}`)
 * Vomnibar: make max number of suggestions and query interval configurable
-* add an option to stop focusing new tab page and leave browser's address bar focused
 * `goBack`, `goForward`: now works perfectly since Chrome 72
 * FindMode: focus found node on exit, for easier `<tab>` navigation
 * Scroller: a better default value of keyboard settings